twop/ts-union/benchmarks/README.md

 ## Conclusion

-Nothing beats handwritten switch case :) But both `unionize` and `ts-union` provided comparable performance with baseline when matching function is cached.
+Nothing beats handwritten switch case :) But both `unionize` and `ts-union` provided a comparable performance with baseline when a matching function is cached.

-Note that I got different results all the time even with 50 attempts.
+Note that I get different results all the time even with 50 attempts.
 So think about these numbers as a very rough approximation.
-In the real world usecases the functions might not be even considered as "hot".
+In the real world usecases these functions might not even be considered as "hot".
 Thus, in my opinion the performance of these libraries is "good enough" to use them without thinking too much about it.